cyruscyliu/cyruscyliu.github.io/content/index.md

 ## Introduction

-Hi, my name is Qiang Liu.
-I am currently a PhD candidate at the College of Computer Science and Technology of Zhejiang University (ZJU), Hangzhou, China.
-I visited HEXHIVE at EPFL from 2021.08 to 2022.03.
-My research interests include system and software security.
-It is welcome to contact me by email at cyruscyliu@gmail.com.
+Hi, my name is Qiang Liu, living in Hangzhou, coming from a northern village ([Jiayin](https://en.wikipedia.org/wiki/Jiayin_County)) in China.
+I am currently a PhD candidate at Zhejiang University (ZJU).
+My research focuses on system and software security.
+I have broad interests in attacks and defenses cover different areas, namely trusted computation, virtualization operating systems, and user-space applications.
+Feel free to contact me via this long term email
+address: cyruscyliu@gmail.com.

+Before going to ZJU, I got my bachelor at Beijing Institute of Technology (BIT).
+During my PhD, I visited HEXHIVE at EPFL from 2021.08 to 2022.03, and I will visit HEXHIVE again in Mar.
+2023.
+I am going to graduate in Sept.
+2023!

+Besides research, I'm also interested in badminton and road trips.

 [CV](./Qiang_s_CV.pdf)
 [Google Scholar](https://scholar.google.com/citations?user=fa1uB2sAAAAJ&hl=en)